GJT-34/dc-metro/USAGE.md

 ## Controlling Power to the Board

-I've seen some train board forks that provide configuration options that ensure the board doesn't attempt to get API data at certain times, particularly while the Metrorail system is closed.
-That's not an option in this version.
+I've seen some train board forks that provide configuration options to stop the board from trying to get API data at certain times, particularly while the Metrorail system is closed.
+There are no such options in this version.
 Instead, I suggest getting a smart plug.
 Smart plugs are inexpensive and offer a lot of configurable options, and it only takes a few seconds for the board to boot from a cold start.

 ## Additional Help

-Adafruit has a lot of [documentation](https://circuitpython.org/board/adafruit_matrixportal_s3/) on CircuitPython running on the MatrixPortal S3, including information that can be helpful for troubleshooting.
+Adafruit has a lot of [documentation](https://circuitpython.org/board/adafruit_matrixportal_s3/) on CircuitPython running on the Matrix Portal S3, including information that can be helpful for troubleshooting.
 It's a good place to start if you run into issues.